Clinical Psychology Training Staff & Contact Info

 American School of Professional Psychology at Argosy University, Washington, DC

 Dr. Brianna Pollock is a clinical psychologist with clinical and research interests in psychodynamic and mentalization-based psychotherapy, group psychotherapy, personality pathology and the intersection of diversity, equity and behavioral health treatment.
-She is a staff psychologist at the Institute of Living (IOL), Professional’s Intensive Outpatient Program, and also completed her pre-doctoral internship and postdoctoral fellowship at the IOL.
-She is involved in training psychology fellows, interns and practicum students in areas of advanced psychodynamic theory and research in the psychology department.
+She is a clinical program manager at the Institute of Living, Professional’s Program, and also completed her pre-doctoral internship and postdoctoral fellowship at the IOL.
+She is involved in training psychology fellows, interns and practicum students in areas of advanced psychodynamic therapy, theory and research in the psychology department.

 San Diego State University/University of California, San Diego